dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-10-Introduction-to-Multi-Layer-Perceptron.md

 # MLP

 In this post, we will go through basics of MLP using MNIST dataset.
-We will implement this using two popular deep learning frameworks `Keras` and `PyTorch`.
+We will implement this using two popular deep learning frameworks <span class='yellow'>Keras</span> and <span class='orange'>PyTorch</span>.

 Hey yo, but what is MLP? what is MNIST?

 Well sit tight and buckle up.
-I will go through everything in-detail.
+I will go through everything in-detail. :metal:

 Feel free to jump anywhere,
 - [Introduction to MLP](#introduction-to-mlp)